 When the fair values of financial assets and financial liabilities recorded in the statement of financial position cannot be derived from active markets, they are determined using a variety of valuation techniques that include the use of valuation models.
-The inputs to these models are taken from observable markets where possible, but where this is not feasible, estimation is required in establishing fair values.
+The inputs to these models are taken from observable markets where possible, but where this is not feasible, non-observable inputs are required in establishing fair values.